 We were a team of 7 people from different backgrounds (e.g., teaching, business, and design).
 To keep the team rolling, we divided into small groups, and each group took charge of different tasks.
 One of our biggest challenges was to have everyone agreed on one single concept that we were all keen on.
 Thankfully, after a 5-hour brainstorming session, this concept was born.

 Why concreteness, you might ask.
 We also asked ourselves the same question.
-Thus, we reviewed many academic papers to understand learning affordance of tangible media within the context of math education.
-Aside from desk research, we did on-site research such as interviewing middle school students and observed a math class in an NYC public school.
+Thus, we reviewed many academic papers to understand the learning affordance of tangible media within the context of math education.
+Aside from desk research, we also interviewed middle school students and observed a math class in an NYC public school and on the street.

-Our initial discussion about tangible technology directed us to hone in AR due to its affordance of situated learning facilitated by the digital overlay.
-I then led a design thinking workshop for my team to brainstorm applications around using AR in math classrooms.
+After an initial discussion around tangible technologies in education, AR technology rose to the surface due to its affordance of situated learning.
+Given the digital overlay, it can give more context about the learning subject and can scaffold the experience through progressive disclosure.
+I then led a design thinking workshop for my team to brainstorm applications around AR in the context of math classrooms.
 After rounds of debates, we came up with MathHeroes, inspired by a learning tool called Balance Beans (which uses physics to represent the notion of equilibrium).

 Working with people from various backgrounds was the coolest thing in the project.
 For example, I never thought the interview technique could be so strategic that even handshaking, eye contacts, and facial expressions all incentivize interviewees about something.
 Thanks to my teammate from Columbia Business school, I learned to reduce biases when interviewing people.